jasonumiker-sysdig/kubernetes-security-demos/README.md

 The answer to this problem is the OPA Gatekeeper admission controller preventing me asking for those insecure parameters in my nsenter Podspec.
 This isn't there by default though in most clusters - even things like AWS EKS, Google GKE or MS AKS.
 Though in some you can opt-in to them.
 One way or the other if you are doing multi-tenancy you need to ensure you have it.

 1. `cd ~/kubernetes-security-demos/opa-gatekeeper`
+1. `kubectl config use-context microk8s` to sign back in as our admin ClusterRole (we'll need this to install Gatekeeper)
 1. `cat ./install-gatekeeper.sh` - this script will install the OPA Gatekeeper Helm chart and then a few policies for it to enforce (which are in the form of Kubernetes custom resource definition (CRD) files/objects) that will do just that
 1. `./install-gatekeeper.sh` - let's run it
 1. `cd ~/kubernetes-security-demos/demos` - Okay now lets try our nsenter again